inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 - :grey_question: I want to add custom fields for internal use only (i.e. not visible to the users, nor available in the forms).
 - :x: I want to be able to hide some fields in some communities.
 While the fields might still be present in the data model, they won't be shown/available for input.
 Alternatively, I want to be able to configure custom fields per community.

-**The following use cases apply to all the above points**, and focus on the how fields are defined and used.
+**The following use cases apply to all the above points**, and focus on the how custom fields are defined and used.

 - :grey_question: I want to be able to define the type: primitive (string, number, boolean, date), complex (list, dictionary), and vocabularies (both generic and specific).
 - :white_check_mark: I want to be able to define required fields.